Risk Management | | Claudio Tartaglia | 5 min read

 The procurement function has spent a decade earning a seat at the strategic table.
 Supply chain disruptions, from COVID to the Red Sea shipping crisis, accelerated that recognition.
 CPOs now have the mandate.
 The question is whether they have the infrastructure to act on it.

 The gap between organizations that weather disruption and those that absorb it comes down to lead time.
-Not lead time in logistics, lead time in decision-making.
+Not lead time in logistics, but lead time in decision-making.
 AI shortens that gap.
 Diversified supplier networks widen it.
 Digital visibility makes it measurable.

 This article is for informational purposes only and does not constitute legal, financial, or procurement advice.
 Organizations should consult with qualified advisors before implementing strategies discussed here.
 SourcingTomorrow has no commercial relationship with companies mentioned unless explicitly stated.